Handball-Bundesliga

-The Handball-Bundesliga (HBL), currently known as Daikin Handball-Bundesliga for sponsorship reasons, is the top German professional handball league.
+The Handball-Bundesliga (HBL), currently known as Opel Handball-Bundesliga for sponsorship reasons, is the top German professional handball league.
 From 2007 to 2012, the league was sponsored by Toyota and was officially called the Toyota Handball-Bundesliga.
 In 2012 the Deutsche Kreditbank AG (DKB) became the new sponsor.
 As of 2024, the latest league sponsor is Daikin and the official name has consequently been changed to Daikin Handball-Bundesliga.
 The winners of the respective season are the official German handball champions.

 The HBL is headquartered in Dortmund.

 History

-The Bundesliga was introduced with the 1966/67 season and initially operated with two regional sections, North and South.
+The Bundesliga was introduced with the 1966–67 season and initially operated with two regional sections, North and South.
 Since 1977 the Bundesliga has operated with a single section first division, currently composed of eighteen clubs.
-In 1981 a 2.Bundesliga was introduced as a new second division, supplanting the Regionalliga which became the third tier.
-The 2.Bundesliga used to consist of two (resp. three in the first two years after the German reunification) sections north and south for thirty years.
-Starting with the 2011/12 season the 2.Bundesliga is run in a single section consisting of twenty teams.
+In 1981 a 2.
+Bundesliga was introduced as a new second division, supplanting the Regionalliga which became the third tier.
+The 2.
+Bundesliga used to consist of two (resp. three in the first two years after the German reunification) sections north and south for thirty years.
+Starting with the 2011–12 season the 2.
+Bundesliga is run in a single section consisting of twenty teams.